nikkilr88/egghead-asciicasts/practical-git-for-everyday-professional-use/lessons/tools-practical-git-save-uncommitted-changes-with-git-stash.md

-We're inside of a directory called `utility functions`, which is a Git repo.
+We're inside of a directory called `utility-functions`, which is a Git repo.
 Let's start working on a new feature.
 We'll run `git checkout -b` for branch, and then the name of our new branch which will be `months`.
 Now let's create a new file in our directory called `getMonthName.js`, and let's open that file in our code editor.
 Now, let's start writing our feature.

 #### getMonthName.js
 ```javascript